-The porch railing was still attached with screws and therefore, we were able to salvage the wood, as well as the screws, to build the garden obelisk.
-Although the railing had been abandoned in a trash pile, it was still salvageable, because it was built from treated lumber.
+The original porch railing was still attached with screws; therefore, we were able to salvage the wood, as well as the screws, to build the garden obelisk.

-Once all the wood is gathered, it’s important to remove any nails or screws before cutting the boards to size.
+Once all the wood is gathered, begin by removing any nails or screws before cutting the boards to size.

 Now it’s time to cut each spindle to the desired size.
 Here are the dimensions we used.